thadeshammer/twitchlurkerbothunter/readme.md

 See the current data model [here](uml/lurker-bot-hunter%20data%20model.pdf).

-This application will - within the 20 channel-joins per 10 seconds ratelimit - crawl over Twitch live streams to collect their publically available viewer lists and publically available user data to help identify lurker bots.
+This application will - within the 20 channel-joins per 10 seconds ratelimit - crawl over Twitch live streams to collect their publically available viewer lists via the IRC 353 messages, as well as publically available user data (but NOT their email addresses) to help identify lurker bots.
 Multiple methods will be used to fingerprint lurkerbots, including:

 - aggregate viewer list data to identify accounts (by account id) who are concurrently in large numbers of live channels;
 - account age;